TaikiSan21/PAMpal/docs/README.md

 PAMpal is currently only built to work with [Pamguard][pamguard], and is built to organize your acoustic detections into events.
-Before getting started you'll need to have three things:
+Before getting started you'll need to have three things (plus one optional):

 1. The database (or multiple) created by Pamguard
 2. The folder containing containing the binary files (xxx.pgdf) created by Pamguard
-3. A way of organizing your data into events, either using Pamguard's event or Detection Group Localizer modules, or by specifying start and end times (see [guide][time-grouping] for details on how to do this)
+3. A way of organizing your data into events, either using Pamguard's event or Detection Group Localizer modules, or by specifying start and end times (see [guide][time-grouping] for details on how to do this) (**Optional**) 4.
+The XML settings file exported from Pamguard (you need to do this manually, see [here][pampalsettings] for more info).
+This is optional but highly recommended

 ### Create a PAMpalSettings Object